Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 Leek

-These veggies add a hint of sweetness and depth of flavour!
-And finally, you can finish off the dashi with a little soy sauce.
-On the other hand, you can add this seasoning later based on the recipe you’re using.
+Soy Sauce: You can finish off the vegan dashi with a little soy sauce if preferred.
+Alternatively, you can add this later based on the recipe you’re using.

 Recipes with Dashi

-Here are some of my favorite recipes to put your dashi to use in the kitchen:
+Here are some of my favorite recipes to put your kombu dashi to use in the kitchen:

 Ingredients